 The subject site and adjoining properties are orientated north-south, which requires a minimum of 3 hours solar access to 50% of the private open space and living rooms to be maintained between 9am to 3pm at midwinter.
-Whilst the proposal does not result in any unacceptable adverse overshadowing impacts to adjoining properties, inadequate solar access is provided to the private open space areas of each dwelling with less than 50% solar access throughout the day.
-Furthermore, given the primary courtyards are surrounded by two-storey walls on three sides, it is considered that solar access will be poor throughout the year.
-This is considered unacceptable given it is a result of poor site planning and building design, where a reduced scale of development could otherwise provide significantly improved solar access and better internal amenity.
+Whilst the proposal does not result in any unacceptable adverse overshadowing impacts to adjoining properties, inadequate solar access is provided to the private open space area of House A with only 1 hour of solar access to 50% of the required private open space between 9am to 3pm at midwinter.
+This is considered unacceptable for a new development on an unconstrained site given it is a result of poor site planning and building design, where a reduced scale of development could otherwise provide significantly improved solar access and better internal amenity.